This page has been checked with all of the above browsers. Feedback as to how other browsers and systems behave is appreciated.

 This image uses MIDDLE, HSPACE, & VSPACE, so should be centered with 8 pixels of H & V space around it.

-This text should be "wrapped" around the image,
+This text should be a level-4 heading next to the image.

 (Not on right in MM10, XM24, MA, ??)